InsightDataScience/anomaly_detection/README.md

 We're looking for clean, well-thought-out code that correctly implements the desired feature in an optimized way and highlights your ability to write production-quality code and clear documentation.

-### Anomalious purchases
+### Anomalous purchases

-A user purchase is considered anomalious if the amount spent is higher than the `mean+3*sd` of the last T purchases in the user’s Dth degree social network.
+A user purchase is considered anomalous if the amount spent is higher than the `mean+3*sd` of the last T purchases in the user’s Dth degree social network.

 D >= 1: D=1 means that we consider only the friends of the user, D=2 corresponds to friends and friends of friends, and so on so forth

 T >= 2: the last T purchases are the T purchases in the user's network (not including the user's own purchases) with the highest timestamps (if two events have the same timestamp the one entering the system first is considered to be earlier).
-If there is 0 or 1 purchase in the user's network we don't have enough information to detect the anomlay so the purchase shouldn't be flagged.
-If the user's netwrok has at least 2 but not T purhcases so far than the calculation should be done using the current number of purchases.
+If there is 0 or 1 purchase in the user's network we don't have enough information to detect the anomaly so the purchase shouldn't be flagged.
+If the user's network has at least 2 but not T purchases so far than the calculation should be done using the current number of purchases.

-For simplicity we can assume that the meand and standard deviation of the purchase amounts can be calculated based on the formulas below:
+For simplicity we can assume that the mean and standard deviation of the purchase amounts can be calculated based on the formulas below:

 FORMULA - MEAN